Command Line Interface (CLI)

 SQLite Exports

-imednet export sql MY_STUDY sqlite:///data.db
+imednet export sql MY_STUDY table sqlite:///data.db

 Use --single-table to combine everything into one table instead: